Skip to main content

 • Recorded payments on an invoice

-Keep in mind that deletion is permanent, so if you think you might ever need to reference information within that project in the future, archiving the project might be the way to go.
+Keep in mind that deletion is permanent.
+If you think you might need to reference information within that project in the future, archiving the project is a better option.

 Did this answer your question?